sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 Mangement plane functions describe a component's interactions with the ecosystem itself, not necessarily relating to collection, evaluation, or downstream analytical processes.

 ### Orchestrator Onboarding
-The Orchestrator component, being a specialized role in the architecture, onboards to the ecosystem in such a manner as to enable the onboarding and capabilities of the other component roles.
-The Orchestrator must be enabled with the set of capabilities needed to manage the functions of the ecosystem.
+The Orchestrator component, being a specialized role in the architecture, onboards to the ecosystem in such a manner as to enable the onboarding and capability management of the other component roles.
+The Orchestrator must support the set of capabilities needed to manage the functions of the ecosystem.

 With this in mind, the Orchestrator must first authenticate to the Integration Service.
-Once authentication has succeeded, the Orchestrator must establish "service handlers" per the {{component-registration-taxonomy}}.
+Once authentication has succeeded, the Orchestrator must establish "service handlers" per the component registration taxonomy ({{component-registration-taxonomy}}).
 Once "service handlers" have been established, the Orchestrator is then equipped to handle component registration, onboarding, capability discovery, and topic subscription policy.

-The following requirements exist for the Orchestrator to establish "service handlers" supporting the {{component-registration-taxonomy}}:
+The following requirements exist for the Orchestrator to establish "service handlers" supporting the component registration taxonomy ({{component-registration-taxonomy}}):

 - The Orchestrator MUST enable the capability to receive onboarding requests via the `/orchestrator/registration` topic,
 - The Orchestrator MUST have the capability to generate, manage, and persist unique identifiers for all registered components,
 - The Orchestrator MUST have the capability to inventory and manage its "roster" (the list of registered components),
+- The Orchestrator MUST have the capability to manage its roster's advertised capabilities, including those endpoints to which those capabilities apply.

+In addition to supporting component registration, Orchestrators are responsible for many of the operational functions of the architecture, including initiating collection or evaluation, queries for repository data, or the assembly of information for downstream use.

 - The Orchestrator MUST support making directed requests to registered components over the component's administrative interface, as configured by the `/orchestrator/[component-unique-identifier]` topic.
 Administrative interface functions are described by their taxonomy, below.
+- The Orchestrator MUST support the publication of broadcast messages to topics configured by implementations of this ecosystem.
+- The Orchestrator MUST support the subscription to topics configured by implementations of this ecosystem as needed.

 ### Component Onboarding
 Component onboarding describes how an individual component becomes part of the ecosystem; registering with the orchestrator, advertising capabilities, establishing its administrative interface, and subscribing to relevant topics.

 The component onboarding workflow involves multiple steps:

-- The component first authenticates to the Integration Service
+- The component first authenticates to the Integration Service, and
-- The component then initiates registration with the Orchestrator, per the {{component-registration-taxonomy}}
+- The component initiates registration with the Orchestrator, per the component registration taxonomy ({{component-registration-taxonomy}}).

 Once the component has onboarded and registered with the Orchestrator, its administrative interface will have been established via the `/orchestrator/[component-unique-identifier]` topic.
 This administrative interface allows the component to advertise its capabilities to the Orchestrator and in return, allow the Orchestrator to direct capability-specific topic registration to the component.
-This is performed using the {{capability-advertisement-handshake}} taxonomy.
+This is performed using the "capability advertisement handshake" ({{capability-advertisement-handshake}}) taxonomy.
 Further described below, the "capability advertisement handshake" first assumes the onboarding component has the ability to describe its capabilities so they may be understood by the Orchestrator (TBD on capability advertisement methodology).

 - The component sends a message with its operational capabilities over the administrative interface: `/orchestrator/[component-unique-identifier]`
 - The Orchestrator receives the component's capabilities, persists them, and responds with the list of topics to which the component should subscribe, in order to receive notifications, instructions, or other directives intended to invoke the component's supported capabilities.
-- The component subscribes to the topics provided by the Orchestrator
+- The component then subscribes to the topics provided by the Orchestrator in order to enable receipt of broadcast instructions.

 ## Component Interactions